Life's Greatest Game

 The plot unfolds as Jack Donovan, the pitcher for the Chicago Cubs, refuses to throw a game for gambler Mike Moran.
 Moran retaliates by breaking up Donovan's family.
-Believing that his wife and son died in the sinking of an ocean liner, Donovan remains in baseball and, 18 years later, becomes the manager of New York Giants.
-Senior doesn't know that his family didn't perish in the shipwreck, and his son, Jack Jr., is a grown man and star baseball player for a college team.
+Believing that his wife and son died in the sinking of an ocean liner, Donovan remains in baseball and, 18 years later, becomes the manager of the New York Giants.
+Senior does not know that his family did not perish in the shipwreck, and his son, Jack Jr., is a grown man and star baseball player for a college team.
 The Giants hire Jackie Jr. to play for the club.
 Fate brings them together for a crucial world series game, just as Jackie Jr. discovers his birth father.

-On September 28, 1924, FBO premiered Life's Greatest Game at the Cameo Theatre New York City.
+On September 28, 1924, FBO premiered Life's Greatest Game at the Cameo Theatre in New York City.
 In a serendipitous twist of fate, the Giants started a two-game series with the Phillies on September 27, 1924.
 The winner would become the National League champion.
 Before the start of the game, a Giants player approached a Phillies shortstop.
-He offers him money to avoid "bearing down hard" during the game.
+He offers money to avoid "bearing down hard" during the game.
 Thus, a real baseball scandal occurred during the premiere of a film about a baseball scandal.